orignlkartik1/Telegram-Bot/README.md

 # Telegram-Bot
 I'm creating Telegram Bot.

-For Telegram Bot , Go on BOTfather bot ask for api.
+For Telegram Bot , Go on Botfather bot ask for api.

+It ask for your username and Bot name.

 add your bot on your contact list and seaarch for your update.